awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.cluster-management.md

 + No preference for maintenance windows
 + Notifications disabled

 You cannot change these settings on a DAX cluster that is currently running\.
 However, for new clusters, you can customize the settings at creation time\.
-To do this in the AWS Management Console, deselect **Use default settings** to modify the following settings:
+To do this in the AWS Management Console, clear **Use default settings** to modify the following settings:
 + **Network and Security**—allows you to run individual DAX cluster nodes in different Availability Zones \(AZs\) within the current AWS region\.
 If you choose **No Preference**, the nodes will be distributed among AZs automatically\.
 + **Parameter Group**—a named set of parameters that are applied to every node in the cluster\.
 You can use a parameter group to specify cache time\-to\-live \(TTL\) behavior\.
 + **Maintenance Window**—a weekly time period during which software upgrades and patches are applied to the nodes in the cluster\.
 You can choose the start day, start time, and duration of the maintenance window\.
 If you choose **No Preference**, the maintenance window will be selected at random from an 8\-hour block of time per region\. \(For more information, see [Maintenance Window](DAX.concepts.cluster.md#DAX.concepts.maintenance-window)\.\)

 When a maintenance event occurs, DAX can notify you using Amazon Simple Notification Service \(Amazon SNS\)\.
 To configure notifications, choose an option from the **Topic for SNS notification** selector\.
-You can create a new Amazon SNS topic, or use an existing topic\. \(For more information on setting up and subscribing to an Amazon SNS topic, see [Getting Started with Amazon Simple Notification Service](http://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html) in the Amazon Simple Notification Service Developer Guide\.\)
+You can create a new Amazon SNS topic, or use an existing topic\. \(For more information on setting up and subscribing to an Amazon SNS topic, see [Getting Started with Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html) in the Amazon Simple Notification Service Developer Guide\.\)

 ### Scaling a DAX Cluster<a name="DAX.cluster-management.scaling"></a>